- Partner, Hagens Berman Sobol Shapiro LLP

 - Practice focuses on drug pricing, consumer access to medications, healthcare fraud, antitrust and patent fraud

 - Member of the HBSS team representing a proposed class of insulin consumers in their claims against Eli Lilly, Novo Nordisk and Sanofi for unfairly and unconscionably increasing the cost of live-saving insulin medications.
 HBSS has been named lead counsel in this case and the plaintiffs have moved for class certification

-- Member of the HBSS team litigating claims against GSK for its fraudulent marketing of the diabetes medication, Avandia.
-HBSS has been named lead counsel in this case.
+- Member of the HBSS team litigating claims against GSK for its fraudulent marketing of the diabetes medication, Avandia, a case in which HBSS has been named lead counsel

 - Successful Third Circuit appeal of sealing orders in In re Avandia Marketing, Sales Practices and Products Liability Litigation.
 Hannah briefed and argued the class plaintiffs’ appeal of two district court orders sealing the entire summary judgment record.
 The Third Circuit issued a precedential opinion adopting the standard the plaintiffs urged for the public’s common law right of access and vacated the district courts’ orders.
 The Third Circuit also instructed the district court to consider the First Amendment argument the plaintiffs’ advanced.
 In re Avandia Mktg., Sales Practices & Prod.
 Liab.
 Litig., 924 F.3d 662 (3d Cir.
 2019).
 Hannah also successfully briefed the issue on remand to the United States District Court for the Eastern District of Pennsylvania: the Court unsealed all of the summary judgment records at issue.
 In re Avandia Mktg., Sales Practices & Prod.
 Liab.
 Litig., No. 07-MD-01871, 2020 WL 5358287 (E.D.
 Pa.
 Sept.
 3, 2020).